Do you seem to be a bit more forgetful these days? Is it that you just have a lot on your mind, or could this just be a part of getting older?

 At face value, brain training seems to be improving cognitive skills, but more research is needed.

-“There are several research studies, including the PACT Trial, that are examining whether a specific form of cognitive training delays or lowers the risk of impairment in adults ages 65 and older.”
+“There are several research studies, including the PACT Study, that are examining whether a specific form of cognitive training delays or lowers the risk of impairment in adults ages 65 and older.”
 Dr. Langbaum said.

 The difference between brain training and “brain games”